Ringtail: Range and habitat

 The ringtail is commonly found in rocky desert habitats, where it nests in the hollows of trees or abandoned wooden structures.
 It has been found throughout the Great Basin Desert, which stretches over several states (Nevada, Utah, California, Idaho, and Oregon) as well as the Sonoran Desert in Arizona, and the Chihuahuan Desert in New Mexico, Texas, and northern Mexico.
-The ringtail also prefers rocky habitats associated with water, such as the riparian canyons, caves, or mine shafts.
+The ringtail also prefers rocky habitats associated with water, such as riparian canyons, caves, or mine shafts.

 In areas with a bountiful source of water, as many as 50 ringtails/sq. mile (20/km^{2}) have been found.
 Ranging from 50 to 100 acres, the territories of male ringtails occasionally intersect with several females.

 The ringtail is found in the Southwestern United States in southern Oregon, California, eastern Kansas, Oklahoma, Arizona, New Mexico, Colorado, southern Nevada, Utah, Louisiana and Texas.
 In Mexico it ranges from the northern desert state of Baja California to Oaxaca.
 Its distribution overlaps that of B. sumichrasti in the Mexican states of Guerrero, Oaxaca, and Veracruz.

 Fossils assigned to B. astutus dating back to the early Pliocene epoch have been found as far north as Washington.